pedro-gutierrez/diesel/guides/tutorial.md

 Once our state machine is parsed into a list of transitions, we can then generate any custom code of our choice and inject it into our `MyApp.Fsm` module.

 Generated code is provided by implementations of the `Diesel.Generator` behaviour.
+A generator returns one or more Elixir quoted expressions from its `generate/2` callback.

 For example, in order to generate a `diagram/0` function that returns a Graphviz diagram for our state machine, we could make use of module `Fsm.Diagram`, also included in `test/support/fsm.ex`:

 ```elixir
 defmodule MyApp.Fsm do